begumakkas/charting-bars/README.md

 **Author:** Begum Akkas

 An interactive D3.js visualization of every song that hit #1 on the Billboard Hot 100 between **August 4, 1958** and **January 11, 2025**.
-The project focuses on **who** is behind these hits (artists vs. songwriters) and how representation, mood, and time trends show up in the data.
+The project focuses on **who** is behind these hits (artists vs. songwriters) and how representation, song mood (happiness, danceability), and time trends show up in the data.

 **Live site:** https://charting-bars.pages.dev/